- Home

 How to balance study and life during the holidays

-Create a study plan
+Create a study routine during holidays

-A study plan will give you structure and routine during the holidays.
+Be flexible with your holiday revision routine.
+A plan will give you structure and routine during the holidays.
 But you’ll need to keep in mind the changes that can occur during the holiday season.
 You may be more motivated on some days than others.
 Family members may arrive for an unscheduled visit.
-Ensure your study schedule is flexible enough to accommodate any such changes, so you’re not thrown off and stressed about the change.
+So your studying schedule – and your mindset – should be flexible enough to accommodate any such changes.
+This will help you feel in control, so you don’t feel stressed about the change.

-In contrast to a to-do list, a to-be list focuses on what you want to become and will help you to formulate a list of what you want to achieve.
-It’s a reminder of the person you want to be, and how setting time aside to study will drive this.
-Write this each morning to set you up for the day, stay motivated, and achieve balance.
+One way to keep up your motivation is to write a ‘to be’ list.
+In contrast to a to-do list, a to-be list focuses on what you want to become and will help you make a list of what you want to achieve.
+It’s a reminder of the person you want to be and how setting time aside for your studies will drive this.

-Have a space for study at home
+Have a space for studying at home

 Don’t compare